 After your shirt is washed and dried, lay it over a book or hard board larger then the area you are going to stencil.
 Tape your stencil down using medical tape and mask around the edges to stop any unwanted marks.

 Mix up your paint and medium together really well.
 You’ll need a sponge roller about 50mm in width to roll on the paint.
 Work the roller with paint until its has a generous coverage, make sure your roller is covered evenly by rolling it on a flat surface, like a dinner plate.
 When rolling the paint onto the stencil, try to work with the direction of the cuts from the outside towards the middle.
 The paint will help stick the acetate down, but don’t push down too hard or apply too much paint at once.
+We got this tip from our friends who provide sign letters and do custom sign work.
 Take your time to get a feel for the rolling, after a few shirts its surprising how assertive you can be with the rolling.

 Now just peel the stencil off carefully and be totally amazed at what a fantastic job you have just done, don’t leave it too long though, as the textile medium begins to dry fast and becomes sticky.